Trump leaves White House, skips Biden's inauguration ceremony | Politics

+Trump, 74, has already announced that he will not attend the inauguration of Biden as President and Kamala Harris as the Vice President, becoming the first president to skip his successor's inauguration since Andrew Johnson in 1869.

+Trump and the First Lady Melania Trump emerged out of the White House around 8.12 am local time.
+Walking down a red carpet rolled out for the departing leader, Trump and Melania both wearing black posed for a picture.

-''It was an honour of a lifetime,'' he said before departing the White House.
+''It was an honour of a lifetime,'' Trump said before departing the White House.

+He said he just wanted to walk over and say ''goodbye'' and it will ''not hopefully be a long goodbye''.
+There is speculation that he might soon announce his 2024 re-election bid.

+He left the White House on the Marine One presidential helicopter along with his wife Melania.

 Trump, a Republican, became the first US president to lose a re-election bid since 1992.
 In 1992, George HW Bush failed to win his second bid for the White House.